 Immersion Blender

-Not completely essential, but if you’re a fan of creamy soups, this little gadget is a must-have.
-Just stick it directly in the pot and you’ve got pureed soup in under a minute – without that messy pot-to-blender transfer.
+Not completely essential, but if you’re a fan of creamy soups, this little gadget is a must.
+Just stick it directly in the pot and you’ve got puréed soup in under a minute – without that messy pot-to-blender transfer.